Modern JavaScript

 TypeScript

-Run TypeScript compilation and type checking before obfuscation.
-Protect emitted JavaScript, not `.ts` source files.
+Run TypeScript compilation and type checking first.
+Protect the generated JavaScript, not the source files you edit.

 Vue and Angular